 Submitted by jwoithe on Sat, 11/21/2015 - 07:10

 The FFADO project has recently (Nov 2015) become aware that hardware changes made by Focusrite to their Saffire Pro40 interface have broken compatibility with FFADO with respect to the mixer interface (and possibly other functionality).
 While some users have reported streaming success, there is currently no way to control the onboard mixer or router with FFADO.

-The new interfaces are still identified externally as "Pro40".
+The new interfaces are still identified externally as "Pro40" which is unfortunate and will no doubt cause confusion.
 They do however have a different model ID (0x00de instead of 0x0005).

 Submitted by jwoithe on Thu, 10/22/2015 - 11:22

 Evidence suggests that the revised anti-spam protections on the new website's comments fields are not as robust as the previous system.
 As a result I have temporarily disabled comments and the creation of new accounts on the project website while possible solutions are considered.
 If you need to contact the FFADO team please use one of the methods as outlined on our Contact page.
 The mailing lists are the preferred option.
 Apologies for any inconvenience.

 Submitted by jwoithe on Wed, 09/16/2015 - 01:51

 Visitors to the site over the last year or so would have noticed Drupal error messages in various places of the site.
 These were caused by incompatibilities between our old Drupal version and the oldest php version accessible to us on our hosted server.
 Due to its age, updating the CMS was going to be an involved process, especially since none of the FFADO developers were deeply familiar with it or the numerous third party plugins in use.
 Last week Yonas Yanfa generously offered to upgrade and refresh the site for us, which we gratefully accepted.

 Submitted by jwoithe on Mon, 06/02/2014 - 00:17